VertebrateResequencing/wr/.docs/bugfixes/260909-fix-container-monitor-gaps.md

   `FailReasonExit`, "command exited non-zero", though the command never ran.
   Special-casing 125 would misclassify a real job that legitimately exits 125, and telling the 2 apart needs the stderr sniffing that was avoided.

+## Item 6, as fixed

+- A FUNCTIONAL BUG the record did not spot, and the more user-visible half:
+  `GetFirstLine` never returned a first line.
+For any multi-line file it returned everything with ONE trailing newline trimmed, so `"id1\nsome other output\n"` came back as `"id1\nsome other output"` and never matched a container id.
+A cidfile with any trailing content therefore left the job unmonitored, silently.
+- Its consequence, confirmed at the monitor level by the reviewer: a cidfile containing `jobs\ntrailing junk\n` now yields `containerID="jobs"` and that container's memory is charged to the job - AND the container is SIGKILLed with the job, inside `killCmd`.
+So the fix widens what wr kills, which is why it earned its own CHANGELOG entry rather than being folded into the memory one.
+- The widening is bounded, checked rather than assumed: only a container that appeared AFTER `newDockerMonitor` remembered the baseline can be adopted, so
+  #589's guard is untouched; the first line must equal a container id exactly,
+  so a longer line can never match; and `GetContainerByPath`'s documented contract already said "if the first line contains the ID of a container".
+- All 3 links of the memory chain verified.
+The harm was MEASURED: a 500 MB file read once a second took `ownMemoryMB()` from 2 MB to 957 MB, and the fixed version stays at 2.
+The reviewer independently confirmed the mechanism at 32 MB, 67 MB allocated for a 4-byte answer - about 2x the file, because `os.ReadFile` grows its buffer and `string()` copies it.
+- CORRECTION to the record's implication that the inflation is permanent: Go's scavenger reclaims it after roughly 2 to 5 minutes.
+It does not matter, because `ownMemoryMB()` is called once after `cmd.Wait()`, within a second of the last 1-second tick, deep inside the inflated window.
+- `GetFirstLine` itself was changed rather than only its caller, because no caller wants the old behaviour: it has exactly ONE non-test caller, `cidPathToContainer`. `ToString` is byte-identical and has NO non-test callers at all.
+- Bound is a named `maxFirstLineBytes = 4096`, 64x the 64 hex characters a cid
+  actually is, so no real cidfile can trip it.
+Past the bound it returns `ErrLineTooLong` rather than a truncated prefix, because a 4096-byte prefix is not the first line and a caller cannot tell it from one.
+Zero `//nolint` in the diff - `mnd` was satisfied by naming the constants, not silenced.
+- A deliberate behaviour change, flagged by its author and kept: on the EXACT-PATH route a too-long first line is now counted as a failure, and after 3 ticks wr warns and stops monitoring, where before it re-read for ever in silence.
+The job is unaffected - `resolveContainerMem` returns no error by design, so no `on_failure` behaviour fires, and `killCmd` is gated on a non-empty container id so nothing is killed.
+- The asymmetry with the GLOB route, which skips a bad match silently, is correct rather than an oversight: a glob is EXPECTED to match non-cidfiles, while an exact path names one file the user asserted is a cidfile.
+3 ticks is right because the condition is not transient - the same file gives the same answer every tick - and the latch is what stops one warning per second.
+- Tests measure ALLOCATION, which is the harm itself rather than a proxy for it, via `TotalAlloc` deltas after a `runtime.GC()`.
+Deliberately not wall clock.
+Proved deterministic: 25 in-process runs plus 20 separate processes, zero failures, with a 60-200x margin below budget and a 3,300x gap from the broken value.
+Files are made 32 MB instantly with a sparse `Truncate`, so the tests cost nothing.
+- 4 mutations, each red for its own reason: the old `GetFirstLine` body; the length guard removed; the length check reordered before the newline search (which pins the exact boundary, a 4096-byte line returned and 4097 rejected);
+  and `cidPathToContainer` swallowing the error.
+- 2 GoConvey traps hit and worth passing on: the default `FailureHalts` meant an allocation assertion silently never ran until it was moved first, so the first "red" proved only the wrong half; and asserting equality on a 32 MB string dumped 128 MB into the failure output, fixed with a `shorten()` helper.
+- `PathReadError` gained an `Unwrap` so `errors.Is` works on it.
+Its sibling `OperatorError` already had one, so this is consistency rather than a new pattern, and no existing caller does `errors.Is`/`errors.As` on it.
+- CHANGELOG failed review twice over and now says the truth: the old entry claimed wr "ignores" a too-long match, which is true only of the glob loop, and was framed as "a path WITH A GLOB IN IT", which excluded the exact-path route entirely.
+It is now 2 entries - the memory one covering both routes and saying the job itself is unaffected, and a separate one for the recognition fix that ends on the kill, which is the sentence a user needs.
+- Caveat, contrived and non-blocking: `--monitor_docker mycontainer` resolves to `<cmdDir>/mycontainer`, so if the job's own working directory happens to hold a large file of that name with no newline in its first 4096 bytes, the latch now disables the BY-NAME lookup too.
+That setup was already inflating PeakRAM every second before this change.